CassioML/langchain-flare-pdf-qa-demo/README.md

 https://github.com/CassioML/langchain-flare-pdf-qa-demo/blob/main/sources/the_hobbit.pdf?raw=true
 ```

-Example questions (one positive, one negative):
+Example questions (one positive, one negative - on "nausea.pdf"):

 ```
 What about the chestnut?
 What about the oak?
 ```

-## TODOs and Caveats

-No support for partitioning yet in the vector store.
-As a result, every "user" would get their answers from the whole ingested corpus.
-_The fix here is to implement optional partitioning support throughout the LangChain integration._